unixwzrd/unixwzrd.github.io/html/projects/Case-Analytics/_drafts/template-blog-entry.md

 ---
+image: /assets/images/default-og-image.png
 title: "New Case Analytics Update"
 layout: post
 category: Case-Analytics
 tags: [development, update]
 author: Michael Sullivan
 draft: true
+excerpt: "Brief introduction about this update (this will appear in previews)."
 ---

 Brief introduction about this update (this will appear in previews).